thepaulestpaul/GCAD-Index-Bulk-Downloads/README.md

 # GCAD-Index-Bulk-Downloads

+this script is no longer functional due to the implementation of cloudflair on guncadindex. you can thank the perpetrators of a recent ddos attack for that.

 !!!
 IMPORTANT !!!

 This script automatically downloads files listed on GunCAD Index which  is a search engine for DIY gun designs.
 It is not for children.
 By utilizng this script, you acknowledge and agree that: